 In other words, you’d have to be careful not to use up your “follow-up” visits with doctor’s office visits while you’re trying to determine your course of treatment — and if you do need surgery, better not spend a night in the hospital!
 If that game sounds a bit ridiculous, rest assured it indeed is somewhat strange (and appears to be a disguised way for this policy to not pay out for major surgery).

 In the heat of a severe injury, while you’re trying to juggle family life, job, and healing, you’re trying to remember you can only see the doctor a total of four times on your accident policy?
-Perhaps American General should pay to have their fine-print tattooed on the back of your hands, or perhaps imprinted on your spouse’s forehead so when they’re visiting you in the hospital you can review the details.
+Perhaps American General should pay to have their fine-print tattooed on the back of your hands, or perhaps imprinted on your spouse’s forehead so when they’re visiting you in the hospital you can review the details before you kiss.

 (Also in the fine print of your accident insurance: Do they cover prescription drugs?
 Chiropractic?
 Probably not.)